Skip to main content

 The problem

-Every team building with AI hits the same wall: how do you know if your model is getting better or worse?
-Numeric scores drift, judges hallucinate, and regressions reach users before anyone notices. multivon-eval gives you eval scoring you can trust and defend — calibrated against human labels, statistically rigorous, and audit-ready when you need to ship into regulated environments.claude-haiku-4-5 (F1 0.804 [0.71–0.88] on HaluEval QA in-distribution; F1 0.830 [0.70–0.92] held-out on HaluEval-Sum; $0.00127 per case).
+The question every team building with AI eventually hits: did this change make the model better or worse?
+Numeric scores drift, judges hallucinate, and regressions reach users before anyone notices. multivon-eval gives you eval scoring you can trust and defend.
+Scores are calibrated against human labels, every report carries confidence intervals, and the audit trail holds up when you ship into regulated environments.

+Install, import, run.
+The default judge is claude-haiku-4-5 (F1 0.804 [0.71–0.88] on HaluEval QA in-distribution; F1 0.830 [0.70–0.92] held-out on HaluEval-Sum; $0.00127 per case).
 Swap in any judge via JudgeConfig, or run fully offline with a local Ollama: JudgeConfig(provider="ollama", model="qwen2.5:14b").
 Want a runnable eval suite from a one-paragraph product description? multivon-eval bootstrap.
 Want it wired into Claude Code as auto-invoking skills? multivon-eval install-skills.

 What it does